arxell/arxell/README.md

 - [Alexandr Sereda](feedback/alexsereda.md).
 We worked together with Alexandr in the following places: Magnit.
 - [Valentin Shchitov](feedback/valentinshchitov.md).
 We worked together with Valentin in the following places: Magnit.
 - [Alexey Malyshev](feedback/alexeymalyshev.md).
 We worked together with Alexey in the following places: Magnit.
+- [Sergey Gorustovich](feedback/sergeygorustovich.md).
+We worked together with Sergey in the following places: Magnit.

 Public performance